Best Things to do in Custer State Park in South Dakota (plus One Day Custer State Park itinerary)

 Spring through fall is generally the best time to visit Custer State Park, where you can pretty much do everything there is to do in the park.
 In the summer, the temperatures are hot but they don’t get unbearable in the Black Hills, so you can expect temperatures somewhere in the 80s during the day (great swimming weather at one of the park’s many lakes!).

-In the spring and Fall, the temperatures are a bit milder, which might be nicer for outdoor activities like hiking, and the crowds might be a bit less.
+In the spring and fall, the temperatures are a bit milder, which might be nicer for outdoor activities like hiking, and the crowds might be a bit less.
 The Black Hills also have some great fall foliage, which is typically caught somewhere between the end of September to early/mid October.

 The winters in Custer State Park get cold, and can be a bit snowy.
 Some facilities and services close for the winter, plus some of the popular scenic drives won’t be open, so if you’re looking to find all the best things to do in Custer State Park, winter won’t be the best time.